Vanille-N/multithread-wc/README.md

 Threads have no obligation to check that the file exists or to ensure their zone is valid (`0 <= start <= end <= size(file)`), it is `dispatch`'s role to ensure they are.

+More precisely, `dispatch` :
+- determines the length of the file
+- divides it evenly between the wanted number of threads
+- sets up each `zone_t`
+- launches one instance of the counter given as second argument per zone
+- waits for thread termination
+- sums up all results

 ### `lib.c`

 ```